knich91/90_Day_Fiance_Real_Or_Reality/README.md

 | Issuances    | Integer  | Total number of visas approved |

-    D. Data Transformations
+###  D. Data Transformations
 Wed and Still_Together values were converted to binary (1 = Yes, 0 = No).
 US_State was standardized for consistency across datasets.
 Marriage and divorce rates were normalized per 1,000 people for better comparability.
 Merged datasets using Year and US_State to align census and visa statistics with 90 Day Fiancé data.

+## Next steps:
-6. Next steps: continue to expand the data through repeating patterns by uear of US Census, and combining months and years from the State Department for total K1 petitions.
+Continue to expand the data through repeating patterns by uear of US Census, and combining months and years from the State Department for total K1 petitions.
 Build into a dashboard and/or Tableau.